akicestmoi/flask_auth/README.md

 # flask_auth

 ## Stack
 This API is based on Python Flask library and uses PostgreSQL as databases.
 It also uses Flask-SQLAlchemy as ORM and Pytest for Unit Testing.
+It also uses: Flask-Bcrypt for password hashing, Flask-login for session management.
 It is designed following the Flask Factory Pattern in order to enhance the project modularity in case the projet expands.

 ## Database Schema